ADVENTURES IN LEARNING

 - Stay mentally and physically fit – and have fun!

-The Spring 2017 Adventures in Learning is scheduled to begin on Thursday April 20th and will continue through May 18th.
-Click this link to download the complete 2017 Spring AIL Booklet.
+The Fall 2017 Adventures in Learning is scheduled to begin on Thursday September 28th and will continue through November 2nd.
+Click this link to download the complete 2017 Fall AIL Booklet.
+You can download the registration form by clicking this link 2017 Fall Registration Form.

 “You don’t grow old: when you cease to learn you are old.” ~Reuel L. Howe;